t-gian/Adversarial-Attacks-On-Tabular-Data-Classifiers/README.md

 credible.

-This Project entails the exploration of the impact of adversarial attacks on tabular data classifiers, specifically within the context of loan risk prediction using the German Credit Risk dataset.
+**This Project entails the exploration of the impact of adversarial attacks on tabular data classifiers, and the study of the possible countermeasures to such attacks, specifically within the context of loan risk prediction using the German Credit Risk dataset.**

 The Doc directory contains an extensinve and in-depth report of the whole Project.